redmond2742/SSOSS/README.md

 video.extract_sightings(sightings, signal_project)
 ```

-At this point, progress bars should load while the images are saved to the output folder.
+At this point, progress bars should load while the sight images are saved to the output folder.

 #### Sync GPX & Video Process
 Synchronizing the GPX file and the video could be one of the largest sources of error.
 The ProcessVideo Class has